roadiz/AbstractBlogTheme/README.md

 All you need to do is creating your `Post` node-source'`Controller` in your theme and implements `ConfigurableController` and use `PostControllerTrait`.
-You will be able to override any methods to configure your blog listing.

 ```php
 <?php